bwsw/sj-platform/SJDocs/source/SJ_CustomModule.rst

 ..
 Contents::

-Under this section how to write your own module for Stream Juggler will be described.
+Under this section how to write your own module for the Stream Juggler Platform will be described.

-Stream Juggler is a platform for your custom module implementation.
+The Stream Juggler Platform is a platform for your custom module implementation.
 It allows to adjust the system to your custom aims.
 Creation of a custom module will not become a challenge for a practicing developer or a programmer as no special tools or services are necessary.

 Prior to the module development, please, take a look at the platform :ref:`Architecture` and :ref:`Modules`.

-As a simple refresher, processing modules in Stream Juggler can be of the following types:
+As a simple refresher, processing modules in the Stream Juggler Platform can be of the following types:

 1. Input module - It handles external inputs, does data deduplication, transforms raw data to objects.
 2. Processing module: